redis-go/redis/app/README.md

 This project is a basic web application that serves as an admin interface for a simple online store.
 It allows the store administrator to manage store items and categories, including adding, removing, and associating items with categories.
 The application uses a Redis database to store data and is built using Go with the `net/http` package for handling web requests and the `html/template` package for rendering the UI.

+> Note that we are even using my own Redis server implementation for this project, which I developed 5 years ago to learn some Go.

 ## Use Cases

 - **Adding Items**: Admin can add new items to the store with a name, price, and description.